 Most modern gaming mice let you choose the polling rate of the mouse, and you can most often choose between 125, 250, 500, and 1000Hz.
 Logic dictates that a higher polling rate = better, but with a higher polling rate also comes a higher stress on your system (more precisely on the CPU) so depending on your setup it might not be advisable to just set and forget your mouse to the highest polling rate it can handle.
 We do notice that the vast majority of our analyzed pro gamers use a polling rate of at least 500, so we don’t really recommend going below that.

-In the table to the right we’ve listed the 4 most ‘popular’ (i.e. these are the 4 levels of polling rate you can usually choose between) polling rates and their corresponding response time.
+In the table above we’ve listed the 4 most ‘popular’ (i.e. these are the 4 levels of polling rate you can usually choose between) polling rates and their corresponding response time.
 These days, there are mice that go up to 8000Hz in polling rate, but they’re still relatively rare.
 These polling rates also aren’t compatible with any game, so it’ll take some time before this becomes the standard.